 - Evenly distribute the batter into the prepared pans.
 Bake for 25 to 28 minutes, or until a toothpick inserted into the center of the cakes comes out clean.
 Let cool on a wire rack from 10 minutes before removing the cakes from their pans.

-For the Ganache Frosting:
+Make the Chocolate Ganache Frosting:

 - Place the chocolate in a heat-safe bowl and set aside.